• Skip to primary navigation

 Whole butternut squash with fresh herbs next to it and an apple, bowl of pecans, bowl of olive oil, bowl of spinach, bowl of raw sausage, garlic cloves, bowl if diced celery, bowl if dried cranberries and a bowl of salt and pepper in front of it on a white surface.

-• Sausage – any type of sausage or ground turkey will work in this recipe.
+• Sausage – any sausage or ground turkey will work in this recipe.
 I used sweet Italian sausage.
+Ground beef will also work but will need a little bit more salt.

-• Vegetables – onion, celery, spinach.
+• Vegetables – I used a combination of onion, celery, and spinach.
 Make sure you use fresh and not frozen spinach.
 Frozen spinach will make this recipe too watery.
+You could also add in carrots, scallions, or chopped bell pepper.

-• Apple – any type of apple will work in this recipe.
+• Apple – any apple will work in this recipe.
 I used a gala apple.

 • Pecans – add a nice crunch.
 You can also use walnuts.

-• Dried cranberries – to add a nice sweet flavor to the filling.
+• Dried cranberries – are used to add a nice sweet flavor to the filling.

 • Garlic– you can use fresh garlic or garlic paste.
 If you use garlic paste, you will need about 3 teaspoons.